 Although moringa powder is not completely soluble in water, it is the best way to make tea to make sure you are getting all the benefits.
 By simply steeping dried leaves in hot water and discarding them, one would be throwing away most of the essential nutrients.

 Another delicious way to consume moringa leaves is by making a moringa latte, just like a matcha latte.
 Add a dash of honey for a soothing cup that is also an excellent coffee replacement.

 2. Mix it in smoothies

-Although it is recommend for new mothers to have warm food and drinks for first 2-3 weeks postpartum, moringa powder makes an excellent smoothie ingredient.
-Start by adding half a teaspoon in your smoothie, and slowly increase to up to 1.5 teaspoon to give yourself time to adjust to its taste and effects.
+Although it is recommended for new mothers to have warm food and drinks for the first 2-3 weeks postpartum, moringa powder makes an excellent smoothie ingredient.
+Start by adding half a teaspoon to your smoothie, and slowly increase to up to 1.5 teaspoons to give yourself time to adjust to its taste and effects.

 3. Add it to your food

-You can add moringa powder in your soup, sprinkle it on your salad, or blend it in sauces or dips.
-Another great way is to mix half teaspoon moringa powder in 1 teaspoon ghee and eat it every morning.
+You can add moringa powder to your soup, sprinkle it on your salad, or blend it in sauces or dips.
+Another great way is to mix half a teaspoon of moringa powder with 1 teaspoon of ghee and eat it every morning.

 Best time to have moringa leaves to promote lactation

-For maximum absorption, it is best to have moringa leaves first thing in the morning as an empty stomach maximizes absorption of the nutrients.
-However, if that is not feasible, you should have moringa leaves whatever time your schedule allows you to.
+For maximum absorption, it is best to have moringa leaves first thing in the morning, as an empty stomach maximizes absorption of the nutrients.
+However, if that is not feasible, you should have moringa leaves at whatever time your schedule allows you to.

 Note: The only mild side-effect of Moringa is that it can have a mild laxative effect for those with sensitive digestive systems, or when consumed in large quantities.
 Pregnant women should restrict themselves to consuming Moringa leaves and drumsticks only, and to avoid the roots, flowers, bark and gum.